CodeWithKartikey/Project-Backend-LMS/README.md

    - Define the following variables in the `.env` file:
      - `PORT`: Port number for the server (default: `8080`).
      - `MONGODB_URI`: MongoDB connection URI.
-     - Other necessary variables for CORS configuration, Cloudinary API credentials, SMTP settings, Razorpay API credentials etc.
+     - Other necessary variables for CORS configuration, Cloudinary API credentials, SMTP settings, Razorpay API credentials, etc.

 5. Start the server: